Evergreen0929/Multilayer-Perceptron-MNIST-classification-NumPy/README.md

 **for visualization:** matplotlib = 3.3.4, PIL = 8.2.0, sklearn = 0.24.2

 ### Dataset
 The MNIST can be downloaded from [official webset](http://yann.lecun.com/exdb/mnist/) or from [https://pan.baidu.com/s/1s8HoOEW_cBaVtq8_rQRHyA](https://pan.baidu.com/s/1s8HoOEW_cBaVtq8_rQRHyA), (pwd: rxor).
-After downloading the dataset, put the four files (train images and labels, t10k images and labels) in `./mnist/`.
-(If you use the baidu netdesk url, directly unzip the file at root dir is also acceptable.)
+If you use the baidu netdesk url, directly unzip the file at root dir is acceptable.
+Else, put the four files (train-images-idx3-ubyte, train-labels-idx1-ubyte, t10k-images-idx3-ubyte, t10k-labels-idx1-ubyte) in `./mnist/`.

 ### Pre-trained weights
 I have pretrained models with different sizes, the number of neurons in the hidden layer range from 100 to 900.
 You can choose the pre-trained weights you need to make inference or train from scratch.